magico13/StageRecovery/GameData/StageRecovery/SR-Readme.txt

 Changelog:
+1.6.4 (04/20/2016)
+- Update to 1.1.
+No other changes.
+Thank you rem0230 and Cerebrate for all of your assistance!

 1.6.3 (02/21/2016)
 - Fix for kerbals being killed in landed vessels
 - MechJeb should appear as a valid control source for landed recovery (untested)